Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Introduction

-Researchers have investigated OAuth at the protocol level and propose formal verification tools~\cite{fett2016comprehensive,pai2011formal}.
-However, these tools only work at the protocol level and do not consider the diversified implementation details of OAuth service providers.
-Chen et. al. perform the first in-depth study for implementation issues of OAuth, by running manual analysis of mobile apps and the network traffic~\cite{chen2014oauth}.
-Later on, researchers develop semi-automated tools~\cite{bai2013authscan, zhou2014ssoscan} to report various security issues with OAuth relying party implementations.
-These analyses often need a heavy manual setup and do not scale.
-Most recently, researchers propose automatic tools for checking the implementation mistakes by relying parties~\cite{DBLP:conf/kbse/RahatFT19,yang2018vetting}, assuming the service providers are securely implemented, which is clearly not the case according to our study in this paper.
-As a result, it is urgent to help developers check the security of the service provider implementations.
-As far as we know, there is no systematic security study of service provider (i.e., OAuth server) implementations.
-Most previous work in OAuth security either focuses on client applications, or reports security issues on an ad hoc basis.
+In addition, most existing works assume that the OAuth servers are securely implemented, which clearly is not the case according to our study in this paper.
+As a result, it is urgent to help developers check the security of the \oauthserver implementations.
+Unfortunately, as far as we know, there is no systematic security study of \oauthserver implementations.
+Most previous works in OAuth security either focus on client applications or report security issues on an ad hoc basis.

-We compare the representative OAuth tools from previous work using four relevant criteria: (1) \textit{Automated:} ability to identify vulnerabilities automatically, (2) \textit{Coverage:} ability to cover and reason about the behavior of OAuth implementation, (3) \textit{Server-side flaws:} ability to analyze logical flaws of service provider implementations, (4) \textit{Extensibility:} ability to provide an interface to define and check new security properties.
+We compare the representative OAuth tools from previous work using five relevant criteria: (1) \textit{Automated:} ability to identify vulnerabilities automatically, (2) \textit{Coverage:} the ability to cover and reason about the behavior of OAuth implementation, (3) \textit{Server-side flaws:} the ability to analyze logical flaws of service provider implementations, (4) \textit{Extensibility:} the ability to provide an interface to define and check new security properties, (5) \textit{Scalability:} scalable for extensive programs.
 We summarize the comparison in Table~\ref{tab:tool-comparison}, which clearly shows the gap.

-To bridge the gap, we propose to systematically check the security of service provider implementations for OAuth authorization.
-We start by investigating popular open-source OAuth authorization server libraries.
-The reason for studying these open-source libraries is that we find many developers use these libraries to implement OAuth instead of starting from scratch due to its complexity.
-For example, Node OAuth2 Server~\cite{lib-node-oauth2-server} library is used by 2,300 repositories on Github.
-Since these open-source libraries are widely used by developers to implement OAuth protocols, checking the security of authorization server implementations in these libraries also provides us insights about a large number of OAuth implementations built on top of these libraries.
+To bridge the gap, we propose systematically checking the security of \oauthserver implementations of authorization flows.
+We start by investigating popular open-source \oauthserver libraries.
+We find many developers use these libraries to implement their service provider applications instead of starting from scratch due to their complexity.
+For example, Node OAuth2 Server~\cite{lib-node-oauth2-server} library is used by more than 2,400 repositories on Github.
+Since developers widely use these open-source libraries to integrate OAuth in their implementations, checking the security of \oauthserver implementations in these libraries also provides us insights about many implementations built on top of these libraries.